aditi0057/UEFA_AUCTION-Webpage/README.md

 # UEFA_AUCTION-Webpage
-The webpage for an college UEFA AUCTION event
+The webpage for a college UEFA AUCTION event